-- Wash the zucchini and cut the ends off.
+- Wash the zucchini and cut the ends off and then cut the zucchini in half length wise.
 I recommend using a vegetable peeler to get thin slices but you could also use a knife (just make sure that each slice is very thin).

 - On a cutting board lay out three slices of zucchini, I put the middle one down first, and then the two others on either side making sure they slightly overlap on either side.